How Much Value Does a New Roof Add to Your Home?

 Something else you should consider is the short-term value of a new roof and the long-term value.
 As soon as you get a new roof, you’ll feel like you bought a new car.
 It will ultimately give your home a makeover and immediately increases the curb appeal and overall aesthetics.
 For some people, this alone is worth the investment.
 Having a sense of pride when you pull up to your home, host parties, or look up in the middle of yard work does wonders for our mental health.
 When we’re proud of where we live, we’re more likely to respect it and take care of it in other ways.
 This short-term value will continue to last well into the long-term benefits.

 The long-term benefit of a new roof is the longevity of this feeling.
-Roofs are meant to last and today, with stronger materials and more aesthetic options, you’ll get to indulge in the beauty of your roof for 20 years or longer.
+Roofs are meant to last, and today, with stronger materials like slate roofs and more aesthetic options, you’ll get to enjoy the beauty of your roof for 20 years or longer.
 You’ll also experience fewer problems and better energy costs, both of which will help you saved money on a month-by-month basis.
-If you know that you’re going to be selling your home in the future, a new roof now allows you to reap the benefits of both short-term and long-term aspects.
+If you know that you’re going to be selling your home in the near future, a new roof now allows you to reap the benefits of both short-term and long-term aspects.

 Should You Install a New Roof Right Before Selling Your Home?

 If you’re about to sell your home, you’ll probably consider whether or not you should install a new roof.
+In some cases, minor repairs may be enough to satisfy inspection requirements or improve appearance without the cost of a full replacement.
 While it can be beneficial in certain circumstances, that’s not always the case.
 As we mentioned, your roof will likely increase the value of your home by around $12,000, but a new roof will cost more than that.
+In a competitive real estate market, buyers may expect move-in-ready homes with updated roofs.
+It’s also wise to consult a real estate agent who understands local trends and can advise whether a new roof will help your home sell faster or at a higher price.

 The Cost of a New Roof

 The first thing you need to do is consider how much a new roof will cost.
 To do this, you have to research materials, get more information on the true size of your roof, and consider any roofing obstructions that you have (i.e., skylights or vents).
+The type of roofing you choose will also significantly impact the cost.
 If you’re working on a budget, asphalt shingles will be the lowest cost.
 If you want something more luxurious, you can expect to pay substantially more—usually thousands of dollars more.
 The larger your home’s roof is, the more money a new roof will cost.
 Materials are usually sold per square foot and a larger roof also requires more labor.
 If your roof has no obstructions, it will be cheaper as the labor is easier.
 If you have a lot of skylights, a steep roof, or a number of other obstructions, you’ll end up paying more.

-The best way to get a better understanding on whether or not you should install a new roof right before selling your home is to talk to a professional roofing contractor.
+The best way to get a better understanding of whether or not you should install a new roof right before selling your home is to talk to a professional roofing contractor.
 Getting an estimate before you put your house on the market will allow you to weigh your options during the selling process.
-If you have a roof that’s in horrible shape, it might not pass an inspection and a new roof might be a pre-requisite for many buyers.
-If your roof is only slightly unappealing to look at and passes inspection, you’ll have to consider whether or not you’re willing to lower your asking price to make up for the condition of the roof.
-Before you do anything though, talk to a professional roofing contractor like the ones at First Star Exteriors.
-We’ll help you walk through the costs of a new roof so you can better understand your specific return on investment.
+If you have a roof that’s in poor condition, it might not pass an inspection, and a new roof might be a pre-requisite for many buyers.
+If your roof replaced is recent and visually appealing, you may be able to sell faster and at a higher price.

-If you’re interested in getting a new roof installed to help increase your home’s value, contact the professionals at First Star Exteriors today.
+If you’re interested in getting a new roof installed to help roof increase home value, contact the professionals at First Star Exteriors today.
 At First Star Exteriors, we believe there’s a perfect balance between hands-on, personable treatment, quality of work, and speed of delivery.
 We take the time to understand your needs and communicate effectively from the first quote to the last nail being placed.
-To learn more about our roofing repair options or to get a quote from us today within 48 hours, contact us at (479) 267-4800 or fill out our contact form here.
+To learn more about our roofing repair options or to get a quote from us today within 48 hours, contact us at (479) 267-4800 or fill out our contact form here

 Sources: